 Within the ward, Shibuya-ku, is Yoyogi Park, a large expanse of nature with sakura trees, a dog park, a pond, a bird sanctuary, and sports facilities such as a basketball court.

-Yoyogi Park makes for the ideal nature escape for those that want to go somewhere close by within the city.
-It is approximately a 15-minute walk away from Shibuya station but can also be reached from Yoyogi station, just one train ride away from Shibuya on the JR Yamanote line.
+Yoyogi Park is the ideal nature escape for those who want to go somewhere close by in the city.
+It is approximately a 15-minute walk from Shibuya Station, but can also be reached from Yoyogi Station, just one train ride away on the JR Yamanote line.

-Harajuku is also a walkable distance from Shibuya station and home to the shrine, Meiji-Jingu, and neighboring Omotesando where more stylish cafes and department stores can be found.
+Harajuku is also a short walk from Shibuya station and home to the shrine Meiji-Jingu and the neighboring Omotesando, where more stylish cafes and department stores can be found.

-Daikanyama is a little south of Shibuya and is a bit quieter, with cafes, bookstores and the historical Kyu Asakura House, a traditional Taisho-era mansion built in 1919.
+Daikanyama is a little south of Shibuya and is a bit quieter, with cafes, a bookstore, and the historical Kyu Asakura House, a traditional Taisho-era mansion built in 1919.

 Events in Shibuya